 87. How does WordPress handle user sessions?

-WordPress uses PHP sessions and authentication cookies to manage logged-in users.
-When users log in, WordPress creates authentication cookies containing encrypted user data.
-The wp_set_auth_cookie() function manages this process.
-Sessions persist based on the “Remember Me” checkbox—2 days without, 14 days with.
-Understanding session security, cookie handling, and token validation is critical for developing secure user authentication systems.
+WordPress utilizes PHP sessions and authentication cookies to manage its logged-in users.
+When users login, WordPress generates authentication cookies containing encrypted user data through its wp_set_auth_cookie() function; when session are activated the “Remember Me” checkbox can last 2 or 14 days depending on its check status; understanding session security, cookie handling and token validation is vital when building secure user authentication systems.

 88. What is object caching?

-Object caching stores database query results in memory (RAM) for rapid retrieval, reducing database load.
-WordPress has built-in object caching, but by default it only persists per page load.
-Persistent object caching using Memcached or Redis stores cached objects across requests.
-Install object caching plugins and configure server-side caching services.
-Object caching dramatically improves performance for database-heavy sites or custom queries.
+Object caching stores database query results in memory (RAM), making rapid retrieval quicker while decreasing database load.
+WordPress includes built-in object caching that by default only persists per page load; for persistent caching solutions like Memcached or Redis with larger cache sizes across requests and install plugins or server side caching services that support persistent object caching can significantly enhance performance for database-heavy sites or custom queries.

 89. How do you create access control for custom content?